Ronnie Leitch

-Ronnie Luke Leitch (රොනී ලීච්; 19 October 1953 – 1 October 2018), better known as Ronni Leitch and Thattaya (තට්ටයා), was a Sri Lankan actor, comedian, singer, presenter and social activist.
+Ronnie Luke Leitch (රොනී ලීච්; 19 October 1953 – 1 October 2018), better known as Ronni Leitch and Thattaya (තට්ටයා), was a Sri Lankan actor, dramatist, comedian, singer, presenter, and social activist.
 Largely popularized as a comedian, Leitch also gained fame for singing over 350 songs, most notably "Thattaya" and "Kauda Bole Alice".

 Family

 Leitch was born on 19 October 1953 in Dehiwela.
 His father died on 26 December 2017 and the funeral took place on 27 December at 4:00 PM at the Mount Lavinia Cemetery.

 He married his childhood sweetheart Yvette in 1986, and is the father of daughter Keshia and son Keshan.
 Leitch met Yvette first in 1974 in Bellanvila, when their homes were situated in close proximity to each other.
 They married on 7 June 1986.
 Their first child, Keshia, was born on 17 September 1989.
 Keshia married on 8 June 2017.
 Keshia is a past pupil of Bishop's College, Colombo and Keshan is an old boy of S. Thomas' College, Mount Lavinia.He has a sister called Cheryl.